Streetcar Expansion Spurred Development of This Squier Park Block

 3601 Forest: 1920/Life insurance agent Joseph Maynard lived here with his wife, Louise.
 1930/Joseph and Mary Maynard still lived here, although Joseph, 70, was no longer employed.

-The slideshow below shows all of the buildings on the block as they looked in 1940.
+The photos below show all of the buildings on the block as they looked in 1940.

 Historic photos courtesy Kansas City Public Library/Missouri Valley Special Collections.